StanJulia/Stan.jl/README.md

 Set the CMDSTAN environment variable so that Julia can find the cmdstan installation, e.g. from the Julia REPL do: ENV["CMDSTAN"] = "C:/Users/Jakob/.julia/conda/3/envs/stan-env/Library/bin/cmdstan" This needs to be set before you load the StanSample package by e.g. using it.
 You can add this line to your startup.jl file so that you don't have to run it again in every fresh Julia session.

 ## Versions

+### Version 9.2.1 (soon)

+1. Switch to cmdstan-2.29.0

+### Version 9.2.0

+1. Switched from JSON3.jl to JSON.jl (JSON.jl supports 2D arrays)
+2. Switched back to by default using Julia level chains.

 ### Version 9.1.1